hunter3u/DiscGolf/plastics.md

 | Though Space Athletics   | Aura                  |               |           | Ethereal                     |               |              | Ethos     |               |                |                         |                              |                   |             |            |
 | Viking Discs             | Armor                 |               |           |                              |               |              | Storm     | Air           |                |                         |                              |                   |             | Ground     |

+** FX is an experimental plastic, and only rarely found.
+Usually has a Proton stamp on it.
+Its a Proton/Plasma blend.

+Descriptions
+Premium - Usually the manufacturers durable and highest quality discs.
+Usually true to numbers Premium Light - Same as Premium, but usually infused with air bubbles to make them super light.
+Usually true to numbers Recycled - Uses left over byproduct from Premium and Durable plastics to make a new type of plastic.
+Just as durable.
+Premium Gummy - A variation of the premium plastic that is softer and gummier and can handle the cold weather.
+Great for winter, usually slight understable from the numbers.
+Super Durable - Usually a Durable and Premium mix, resulting in a super durable disc that might have qualities of both discs mixed together.
+Sometimes opaque, others more milky translucent.
+Glow - Usually the durable or premium plastic variation that has glow components added to make the disc glow in the dark.
+Usually a bit more overstable than Durable plastic.
+Durable - A durable plastic that can take a beating, usually the most durable of the plastics.
+Flies a bit more overstable and tends to be translucent or a bit see-through
+Durable Light - Same as the durable plastic but infused with air bubbles to make it lighter.
+Pro - I don't really throw it, but its a plastic mix tougher than base plastic, but not quite as the premium and durable plastics.
+Has a bit of grippyness to it.
+Hard Premium Base - Usually the premium base plastic made firmer for those that prefer a firmer disc.
+A bit grippy Premium Base - A disc that is slightly more durable than the cheap base plastic.
+Still relatively cheap plastic, but lasts a bit longer and takes a bit more beating.
+Usually preferred for putting.
+A bit grippy
+Soft Premium Base - A softer premium base for those that like a gummier and softer base plastic, usually for putting.
+Base - This is the most base plastic, usually very grippy and great for putters or a good cheap disc.
+They beat in real fast, and show wear after a few throws.

 This is a combination of work from daegalus' disc golf plastic matrix and some updates I have made to be more up to date with current plastic offerings.
 I will try to keep up with updates as they come up.